When you apply, you are expected to have:

-- GCSE at Grade A (or equivalent qualification) in Mathematics;
+- GCSE at Grade A or Grade 7 or above (or equivalent) in Mathematics;

 Before the programme commences, you must have:

 - A degree equivalent to UK first-class or second-class honours (2:2 or above).
 No specific subjects are required;

 - GCSE at Grade C or Grade 4 (or equivalent qualification) in English Language;

 - GCSE at Grade C or Grade 4 (or equivalent qualification) in Combined Science, Physics, Chemistry or Biology.

 In addition to the requirement for GCSE Mathematics at Grade A or A* (or equivalent) outlined above, A or AS level Mathematics would be desirable.
 However, we are also able to take into consideration mathematical elements of your degree (for example, if you have studied mathematics, statistics, economics or other relevant degree subjects, such as psychology).

 Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language and Mathematics.

 EU students can get country-specific information about the University’s entry requirements and equivalent national qualifications at www.edgehill.ac.uk/eu

 An academic reference is required for all students who have graduated in the last five years.
 An interview and subject knowledge tests form part of the selection process.